 When turning the fan on a DC motor, normally you sense an even, pulsing resistance.
-If there is irregular turning resistance, or no turning resistance, check and repair the following as needed: broken brush springs, brush leads, motor leads; loose brush terminal screws or motor lead terminals; worn brushes.
+If there is irregular turning resistance, check and repair the following as needed: broken brush springs, brush leads, motor leads; loose brush terminal screws or motor lead terminals; worn brushes.
 See page 19.

 If there is still uneven or no turning resistance, replace the motor.
-See page 25.
+See page 24.